next-book/dev-book/content/where-i-lived-and-what-i-lived-for.md

 <p>Though the view from my door was still more contracted, I did not feel crowded or confined in the least.
 There was pasture enough for my imagination.
 The low shrub oak plateau to which the opposite shore arose stretched away toward the prairies of the West and the steppes of Tartary, affording ample room for all the roving families of men.
-“There are none happy in the world but beings who enjoy freely a vast horizon”⁠—said Damodara, when his herds required new and larger pastures.</p>
+“There are none happy in the world but beings who enjoy freely a vast horizon”—said Damodara, when his herds required new and larger pastures.</p>
 <p>Both place and time were changed, and I dwelt nearer to those parts of the universe and to those eras in history which had most attracted me.
 Where I lived was as far off as many a region viewed nightly by astronomers.
 We are wont to imagine rare and delectable places in some remote and more celestial corner of the system, behind the constellation of Cassiopeia’s Chair, far from noise and disturbance.